rweijnen/everything-mcp/README.md

 A high-performance Model Context Protocol (MCP) server that provides file search capabilities using the Everything Search Engine on Windows.

+> **⚠️ Work in Progress**: The current implementation on the main branch has architectural issues and is being refactored.
+A simplified queue-based architecture is being developed on a separate branch.
+The core Everything integration and IPC communication are working correctly.

 ## Features

 - ⚡ Lightning-fast file search using Everything's indexed database